esartor1998/graphics-a2/readme.txt

 change from 1 to 10 and then to 100.
 If n is pressed again then the number of particles will return to 1.

-Parameter 			Values 			Keyboard Input
+Parameter              Values          Input
 Reinitialize System       -              r              (restarts the system) Number Particles     1, 10, 100          n
 Direction Offset     0.05, 0.1, 0.2      d             (amount to offset x,z)
 Maximum Age          10, 20, 50          a     (number of steps before reset) Age Variation          0, 5, 10          s        (add/subtract from max age)
-Repeating 		    yes or no 			  m 		   (one ormore iterations) Path 			    yes or no 			  p
+Repeating             yes or no          m           (one or more iterations) Path                  yes or no          p

 The default values are the first number in the Values column.